KxSystems/docs/docs/ml/automl/userguide/index.md

 At the highest level this repository allows for two primary functions to be called:

 1. `.aml.run` = Run the automated machine learning pipeline on user defined data and target
-2. `.aml.new` = Using a previously fit model and set of instructions derived from 1 above predict the target value for new tabular data
+2. `.aml.new` = Using a previously fit model and set of instructions derived from 1 above, predict the target value for new tabular data

 Both of these functions are modifiable by a user to suit specific use cases and have been designed where possible to cover a wide range of functional options and to be extensible to a users needs.
 Details regarding all available modifications which can be made are outlined in the advanced section [here](../adv/params).